Benefits and the FMLA Leave

 This question was recently asked of the ThinkHR Hotline team: What benefits must be continued while an employee is on Family and Medical Leave Act (FMLA) leave?
 What should we do with an employee who is not making his share of the copayments while out on leave?

-Their expert answer: Family and Medical Leave Act (FMLA) regulations require that employers continue to provide group health benefits under the same terms and conditions as if the employee was actively at work.
-There is no requirement under the FMLA to continue other types of benefits offered by the employer.
-Whether or not an employee’s other benefits continue depend on an employer’s established policy.
-Any benefits that would be maintained if the employee was on another form of leave should be maintained while the employee is on FMLA leave.
+Their expert answer: Family and Medical Leave Act (FMLA) regulations require that employers continue to provide group health benefits under the same terms and conditions as if the employee were actively at work.
+There is no FMLA requirement to continue other types of employer benefits; whether those continue depends on the employer’s established policies.
+Any benefits that would be maintained if the employee were on another form of leave should be maintained while the employee is on FMLA leave.

-Part of the requirement to continue health insurance benefits “under the same terms” means that both the employer and employee must continue to pay their portions of the group health insurance premium, unless the employer has a different policy for managing premium payments during leaves.
-The employer is required to notify the employee of the payment requirements while on leave, including the amount of the payment, date due, and where the payment should sent.
-If the employee fails to pay his or her portion of the premium, the employer may be able to suspend group health benefits for the remainder of the FMLA leave.
+Part of the requirement to continue health insurance benefits “under the same terms” means that both the employer and employee must continue to pay their portions of the group health insurance premium, unless the employer has a different written policy for managing premium payments during leaves.
+The employer must notify the employee of the payment requirements while on leave, including the amount owed, the due date, and where the payment should be sent.
+If the employee fails to pay his or her portion of the premium, the employer may be able to suspend group health benefits for the remainder of the FMLA leave under certain procedures.

-In order to suspend benefits for someone on FMLA leave, the employer must allow the employee a 30-day grace period to make payment after the original payment due date.
-The employee must receive written notice at least 15 days prior to the actual suspension, and the best employer practice is to send a pending suspension notice once the employee is 15 days past the payment date.
-One important item to note is that even if an employer suspends an employee’s health coverage under these terms, the employer is required to restore coverage without penalty or delay once the employee returns from FMLA leave to a level of coverage that is equal to what the employee had prior to the leave and had not missed premium payments.
-If the employee does not return from FMLA, the employee whose coverage was suspended for failure to pay premiums during the leave would be eligible for COBRA continuation coverage.
+To suspend benefits for nonpayment while an employee is on FMLA leave, an employer should allow a 30-day grace period after the original payment due date.
+The employee must receive written notice at least 15 days before the actual suspension; a common practice is to send a pending-suspension notice once the employee is 15 days past the payment date.
+Even if coverage is suspended for missed premiums, the employer must restore the employee’s coverage without penalty or delay when the employee returns from FMLA to the same level of coverage held before the leave, provided the employee is otherwise eligible.
+If the employee does not return from FMLA, the employee whose coverage was suspended for failure to pay premiums during leave would generally be eligible for COBRA continuation coverage.

-Don Phin, Esq. is VP of Strategic Business Solutions at ThinkHR, which helps companies resolve urgent workforce issues, mitigate risk and ensure HR compliance.
-Phin has more than three decades of experience as an HR expert, published author and speaker, and spent 17 years in employment practices litigation.
-For more information, visit www.ThinkHR.com.
+Don Phin, Esq. is VP of Strategic Business Solutions at ThinkHR, which helps companies resolve workforce issues, mitigate risk, and ensure HR compliance.
+For help interpreting plan documents or applying these rules to your workplace, talk to an agent.

 Need insurance for You, Your Family or Your Business?